erf-model/ERF/Docs/sphinx_doc/theory/NavierStokesEquations.rst

 where the overbar represents a horizontal average of the current state.

-We note that we have assumed the energy transport for the different components are the same.

 Single Moment Microphysics Model
 ===================================
 The conversion rates among the moist hydrometeors are parameterized assuming that